tzc1234/PicsumApp/README.md

 4. Refactor from MVC to MVVM, safeguard by tests
 5. Compose all the components in the composition root (SceneDelegate)
 6. Make use of design patterns: adapter, composite and decorator
-7. Attempt to do better on naming
+7. Better naming
+8. Learn new frameworks: Async/await, SwiftData and SwiftUI